strangerstudios/paid-memberships-pro/readme.txt

 4. Offer Membership Discounts with specific price rules (restricted by level, unique pricing for each level, # of uses, expiration date.)

 == Changelog ==
+= 1.7.3 =
+* Fixed notice in getfile.php
+* Fixed sales report to not show $ when hovering over bars for "sales" vs. "revenue".
+*

 = 1.7.2.1 =
 * Fixed warning when trying to load the "free" gateway on free level checkouts.
 * Fixed warning coming from login report tracking.